case managment Flashcards

 - After the defendant files a defence, usually the first bit of case management a court undertakes is to allocate the case to the appropriate court track.

-- There are three tracks: the
+- There are 4 tracks: the

-small claims track, the fast track, and the multi-track - The court will send the parties a notice of proposed track allocation, together with a Directions Questionnaire which the parties must complete and return within 28 days.
+small claims track, the fast track, intermediate track and the multi-track - The court will send the parties a notice of proposed track allocation, together with a Directions Questionnaire which the parties must complete and return within 28 days.

 The Court Ignores Sums Not in Dispute